decentraland/old-documentation/_posts/development-guide/2018-02-15-entities-components.md

 ## Components as flags

 You may want to add a component that simply marks an entity to differentiate it from others but doesn't store any data.
-This is useful when using [Entity groups](), so that the group only keeps track of certain entities in the scene and not others.
+This is useful when using [Component groups](), so that the group only keeps track of certain entities in the scene and not others.

 ```ts
 @Component("myFlag")